 Investors in the royalty & streaming sector, most notably in precious metals, are well versed in the business model.
 Giants like Franco-Nevada and Wheaton Precious Metals trade at premium earnings multiples.
 Both have market caps above $30 billion and have enjoyed strong share price appreciation (+78% / +150%, from 52-wk lows).

-Readers may have noticed a dozen or more new royalty / streaming companies hitting the market this year alone.
+Readers may have noticed a dozen or more new royalty / streaming companies hitting the market this year.
 Competition for transactions on high-quality gold & silver projects or mines in safe, low-cost, prolific jurisdictions is soaring.
-At the same time, precious metal prices are near all-time highs, adding even more fuel to the valuation fire.
+At the same time, precious metal prices are near all-time highs, adding more fuel to the valuation fire.

-Surprisingly, very few players are focusing entirely on battery / high-tech, green-energy metals like nickel, copper, lithium, cobalt, manganese, vanadium & graphite.
+Surprisingly, very few players are focusing entirely on battery / high-tech, green-energy metals like copper, nickel, lithium, cobalt & manganese.
 For a variety of reasons, some of these metals are not amenable to royalty & streaming activities.
-However, nickel & copper are thought to be well placed in this regard.
+However, copper & nickel are thought to be well placed in this regard.

-Why nickel & copper above the others?
+Why copper & nickel above the others?
 To find out, I spoke with Alex Tsukernik, CEO of newly-listed Nova Royalty Corp.
-(TSX-V: NOVR).
+(TSX-V: NOVR) / (OTCQX: NOVRF).

-Expert consultant groups including; Roskill, S&P Global Market Intelligence, CRU Group, Argus… — mostly agree that both copper & nickel demand will grow at a faster annual rate in the 2020’s then in the 2010s, and possibly faster still in the 2030s vs. the 2020s.
-Yet global supply growth to meet demand is a huge question mark.
+Expert consultant groups including; Roskill, S&P Global Market Intelligence, CRU Group, Argus… — mostly agree that both copper & nickel demand will grow at a faster annual rate in the 2020’s then they did in the 2010s, and possibly faster still in the 2030s.
+Yet, global supply growth to meet demand is a huge question mark.

-If nickel & copper prices increase significantly in coming years, as I think they will, Nova Royalty’s long-lived assets could become considerably more valuable.
-Please continue reading to learn a lot more about nickel, copper & Nova Royalty Corp.
+If copper & nickel prices increase significantly in coming years, as I think they will, Nova Royalty’s long-lived assets could become considerably more valuable.
+Please continue reading to learn a lot about copper, nickel & Nova Royalty Corp.

-Can we get a brief history of Nova Royalty Corp.?
+Can we get a brief history of Nova Royalty?

 Yes, of course.
 We started Nova Royalty two years ago to create a royalty company focused on the most critical, supply-constrained portions of the electrification supply chain.
-We found copper and nickel mines to be the best places to focus on, and have completed 3 major acquisitions.
+We found copper & nickel mines to be the best places to focus, and have completed 3 major acquisitions.

-Our project owners include Teck, Newmont and Rio Tinto – some of the world’s largest mining companies – all investing significant capital into projects where we own royalties.
-Nova Royalty was listed on the TSX-V on October 1st and we announced a $15mm financing facility from Beedie Capital to help finance growth.
+Our project owners include Teck, Newmont and Rio Tinto – some of the world’s largest mining companies – all investing significant capital into projects that we own royalties on.
+Nova listed on the TSX-V on October 1st, and we announced a $15M financing facility from Beedie Capital to help finance growth.
 Our market cap is ~C$70M.

-Why focus on just two battery / green-tech metals (nickel & copper)?
+Why focus on just two battery / green-tech metals (copper & nickel)?
 What about lithium, cobalt, graphite, manganese or vanadium?

-We believe copper and nickel are the most compelling battery metals for two main reasons:
+We believe copper & nickel are the most compelling battery metals for two main reasons:

-Copper is the key ingredient in wind, solar, EV charging infrastructure and the EV itself.
-Renewable energy assets require as much as 15x more copper per unit of installed capacity compared to conventional power sources.
-EVs require up to 10x more copper per vehicle than Internal Combustion Engine (“ICE”) vehicles.
+Copper is the key ingredient in wind & solar farms, EV charging infrastructure and the EV itself.
+Renewable energy assets can require up to 15x more copper compared to conventional power sources.
+EVs require up to 10x more copper than Internal Combustion Engine (“ICE”) vehicles.